lesaux/puppet-kibana4/README.md

 ## Limitations

-Basic spec testing is done, but no tests on the generate config file is done at the moment.
+Basic spec testing is done, but no tests on the generated config file are done at the moment.